Written by: Natalia Brown

 How does this affect human health?

 Researchers from the University of California Davis and University of Hasanuddin found plastic debris in the majority of fish species sampled during their studies, all of which were marketed for human consumption.
-Notably, different streams of waste affected the two regions; textile fibers were found in 67% of species living off of the west coast of the US while larger microplastic debris were found in 55% of the species tested from Indonesia.
-[Source]
+Notably, different streams of waste affected the two regions: textile fibers were found in 67% of species living off of the West coast of the US while larger microplastic debris were found in 55% of the species tested from Indonesia.

 [The Ocean Cleanup]

-Support or engage in research on the environmental and biochemical implications of plastic waste.
-Simply sharing the results of intriguing new studies on social media can help to spread the benefits of this important information!
+Support or engage in research on the environmental and biochemical effects of plastic production, plastic consumption and use, or plastic waste.
+Simply sharing the results of intriguing new studies on social media can help to spread word on important findings!